brooksbenson/eloquent-js/chapter6/chapter6-notes.md

 Objects provided to for/of loops are expected to be iterable, meaning they have a method named with the Symbol.iterator symbol.
 When called, that method should return an object that provides a second interface, *iterator*.
 This is the actual thing that iterates.
 It should have a next method that return the next result.
 That result should be an object with a value property, providing the next value, and a done property, which returns true if there is no more results and false if otherwise.

-## getters & setters
+## getters & setters & static methods

 Objects can contain properties that look like non-method properties, but are in fact methods in disguise.
 This pattern is implements what are called getters and setters.

-By prepending *set* or *get* in front of a property, the property will implement the getter function when the property is being looked up, or the setter function when the property is being manipulated.
+By putting *set* or *get* in front of a property, the property will implement the getter function when the property is being looked up, or the setter function when the property is being manipulated.

+Static methods are method that are stored in a class' constructor, rather than its prototype.

 ## Inheritance

+Inheritance describes a behavior in object-oriented programming where a class inherits properties and behavior from another class.
+The ancestor class is called the *superclass*, and the inheritor is the *subclass*.